openSUSE/obs-landing/_posts/deployments/2023-08-03-post-mortem.md

 **Where we got lucky?**

-Only four tables ended up being affected.
+* Only four tables ended up being affected.
+* There were people around who helped us in getting the database back to usable state.

 ## Timeline (CEST)
 - *09:03* Started the deployment with the migration